fadden/CiderPress2/cp2/Manual-cp2.md

  - Support editing of ZIP/NuFX file comments in set-attr.
  - Add `get-attr` to get file attributes in machine-readable form.
  - Add `show-vol-bitmap` to display free/in-use blocks.
- - Add command to zero out unused blocks on disk images, to improve compression / security ("wipe", "clean", "scrub", ?)
+ - Add command to zero out unused blocks on disk images, and perhaps the names of deleted files, to improve compression / security ("wipe", "clean", "scrub", ?)

 Additional short options to consider:
  - `-v` for `--verbose`?
 (Not needed, verbose is default)